jtimberman/jtimberman.github.com/source/_posts/2013-10-19-managing-multiple-aws-account-credentials.markdown

 export AWS_SECRET_KEY=$AWS_SECRET_ACCESS_KEY
 ```

 I create a separate config script for each account.
-I could get fancy,
-but let's not get too silly.

 The AWS CLI tool will automatically use the `~/.aws/config`, and can
 load different profiles with the `--profile` option.
 The `aws-sdk`